Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: Example: degree 5 del Pezzo surfaces

 which can be rewritten

 Using Lemma \ref{lem_ex_ch3}, we get that

 which concludes the proof. \end{proof}

+As the initial rays of the scattering diagram $\hat{\fD}_\fm$ depend on $\hbar$ through rational functions of $q^{\frac{1}{2}}$, it follows directly from the Kontsevich-Soibelman algorithm producing $S(\hat{\fD}_\fm)$ that all the dependence on $\hbar$ in $S(\hat{\fD}_\fm)$ is through rational functions of $q^{\frac{1}{2}}$.
+But we do not know of an elementary way to see directly that the functions $\hat{f}_\fd$ have coefficients which are Laurent polynomials in $q^{\frac{1}{2}}$ and not general rational functions in $q^{\frac{1}{2}}$.
+In the above proof of Proposition \ref{prop_q_integ}, we use \cite[Theorem 33]{bousseau2018quantum_tropical}, which relies on some quite deep results of \cite{MR2851153}.

-\section{Example: degree $5$ del Pezzo surfaces}
+\section{Example: degree 5 del Pezzo surfaces}

-Let $Y$ be a del Pezzo surface of degree 5, i.e.\ a blow-up of $\PP^2$ in four points in general position, and let $D$ be an anticanonical cycle of five $(-1)$-curves on $Y$.
+Let $Y$ be a del Pezzo surface of degree 5, that is, a blow-up of $\PP^2$ at four points in general position, and let $D$ be an anticanonical cycle of five $(-1)$-curves on $Y$.
 Then $(Y,D)$ is a positive Looijenga pair.
-The Looijenga pair $(Y,D)$ is studied in Example 1.9, Example 3.7 and Example 6.12 of \cite{MR3415066}.
+The Looijenga pair $(Y,D)$ is studied in \cite[Examples 1.9, 3.7 and 6.12]{MR3415066}.
 Remark that the interior $U=Y-D$ has topological Euler characteristic $e(U)=2$.

 Let $j$ be an index modulo 5.
-We denote $D_j$ the components of $D$ and $\rho_j$ the corresponding one-dimensional cones in the tropicalization $(B,\Sigma)$ of $(Y,D)$.
-Let $v_j$ be the primitive generator of $\rho_j$ and $E_j$ be the unique $(-1)$-curve in $Y$ which is not contained in $D$ and meets $D_j$ transversally in one point.
+We denote by $D_j$ the components of $D$ and $\rho_j$ the corresponding one-dimensional cones in the tropicalization $(B,\Sigma)$ of $(Y,D)$.
+Let $v_j$ be the primitive generator of $\rho_j$ and $E_j$ be the unique $(-1)$-curve in $Y$ which is not contained in $D$ and meets $D_j$ transversally at one point.